Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Proposed Algorithm

 \subsection{Loss Function}

-A straightforward way for training is to use the original GAN formulation~\eqref{eq:origin-gan}.
-However, the contents of the generated images based on this training loss may be different from the ground truth images as evidenced by~\cite{SRGAN}.
-To ensure that the contents of the generated results from the generative networks are close to those of the ground truth images and also consistent with those of the inputs under the physical formulation model~\eqref{eq: mapping-function-low-level}, we use the $L_1$ norm regularized pixel-wise loss functions and in the training stage.
-To make the generative network learning process more stable, we further use the loss function to regularize the generator $\mathcal{G}$.
+A straightforward GAN model for image restoration is to use~\eqref{eq:origin-gan}.
+However, the contents of the generated images based on this training loss may be different from the ground truth images as demonstrated by~\cite{SRGAN}.
+To ensure that the contents of the generated results from the generative network are close to those of the ground truth images and also consistent with those of the inputs under the physics model~\eqref{eq: mapping-function-low-level}, we use the $L_1$ norm regularized pixel-wise loss functions